 No testing is required for applicants.

+Tuition for international students is the same as tuition for domestic students.
 Admission to Stratton Mountain School is highly competitive.
 Although our financial aid budget is limited, SMS awards financial aid to some foreign students each year.
-If you are applying for financial aid, please visit The School and Student Services by NAIS to fill out an online Financial Aid Application.

 Newly accepted international students are issued an I-20 Form.
 This form allows international students to remain in the United States for an extended period of time in order to attend Stratton Mountain School.
 It provides program information and proof of the student’s enrollment at SMS.
 International students are required to have their I-20 Form with them each time they enter the United States.
 It is valid for each year the student is enrolled at Stratton Mountain School.